lwindolf/lzone-cheat-sheets/cheat-sheet/Cloud/KVM.md

 ## Commands

-    virsh list                # List running instances
+    virsh list                # List running guests
-    virsh list --all          # List all
+    virsh list --all          # List all guests virsh net-list --all      # List all networks

     virsh nodeinfo            # Info on host node